 Datadog Browser Tests are simple to implement: anyone on your team can set up a test in minutes, without any knowledge of specialized frameworks or even coding skills.
 Using the browser test UI in Datadog Synthetics, open up your website or application and start recording.
 As you interact with your application, Datadog automatically records the actions as a series of discrete steps, which you can then edit or build on.
 You can also add assertions, such as verifying that a user sees a welcome message upon signup.

 When you record a test, you can select how often and on which devices you want it to run, and choose from several global locations.
 You’ll be able to see data from your test runs immediately, without setting up and configuring your own testing infrastructure.
+However, if you want to monitor internal-facing applications or CI environments that aren’t publicly accessible, you can easily set up up private location workers to run Datadog Synthetics tests.

 Automate your UX testing with Datadog's intelligent, adaptive browser tests.